 At the front (or Whitehall) entrance of Horse Guards Parade, you will see members of the Household Cavalry, who are there to protect the official entrance to St. James’s Palace and Buckingham Palace.

-On the parade ground, is a white building with an archway in the middle, capped by a clocktower.
+On the parade ground, is a white building, the Horse Guards Building, with an archway in the middle, capped by a clocktower.